Informatievlaanderen/OSLO-EA-to-RDF/README.md

 A generalization connector will be converted into a `rdfs:subClassOf` triple.
 An association or aggregation connector will be converted into a `owl:ObjectProperty`.
-Properties follow the direction of the label associated with the connector, _not the direction of connector_.
+Properties follow the direction of the label associated with the connector, or if these are not present, the direction of the connector.

 Connectors can be defined between elements from different packages, so it is not always clear to which package (= ontology) they belong.